 Avalanches or instability?

-Is this kick able to destabilize another block?
-The equation setting the average position of the most unstable block is
+.
+From the extreme values theory we know the equation setting the average position of the most unstable block is

 Hence, for large systems we have

+simplifies.
 We expect three possibilities:

-• if the mean kick, is smaller than the mean gap , the system is subcritical and avalanches quickly stops.
+- if the mean kick is smaller than the mean gap the system is subcritical and avalanches quickly stops.

-• if the mean kick, is equal to the mean gap , the system is critical and avalanches are power law distributed
+- if the mean kick is equal to the mean gap the system is critical and avalanches are power law distributed

-• if the mean kick, is larger of the mean gap , the system is super-critical and avalanches are unstable.
+- if the mean kick is larger of the mean gap the system is super-critical and avalanches are unstable.

 Mapping to the Brownian motion